Finek0/xss-payload-generator/README.md

 # XSSfilter

-Quick XSS payload filter.
-Filter PortSwigger's 10k+ XSS payloads (or any XSS payload list) by tags and events.
+CLI XSS payload retriever.
+Retrieve XSS payloads by filtering tags and events.

+Uses PortSwigger's 10k+ XSS payloads as a default source (a custom payload list can be provided).

 ## Quick Start